Macmillan Inc.: Mergers and end

-In 1979, Thomas Mellon Evans bought a large stake in Macmillan.
-Macmillan then was bid on by Mattel and ABC, only for an acquisition by ABC to break down.
-Macmillan then sold several non-publishing divisions.
-In 1980, Macmillan sold musical instrument maker C.G.
+In 1979, Thomas Mellon Evans bought a large stake in Macmillan Inc. Macmillan Inc. then was bid on by Mattel and ABC, only for an acquisition by ABC to break down.
+Macmillan Inc. then sold several non-publishing divisions.
+In 1980, Macmillan Inc. sold musical instrument maker C.G.
 Conn.
-In 1981, Macmillan sold Hagstrom Map, the bookstore Brentano's and the printer Alco‐Gravure.
+In 1981, Macmillan Inc. sold Hagstrom Map, the bookstore Brentano's and the printer Alco‐Gravure.

-In 1981, Macmillan acquired the children's publisher Bradbury Press.
-In 1982, Macmillan sold its British division, Cassell, to CBS.
-In 1984, Macmillan acquired the Scribner Book Companies and the textbook publishers Sieber & McIntyre, Dellen Publishing, and Pennwell Books.
-The following year, Macmillan acquired the publishing operations of ITT (Sams, Bobbs-Merrill, legal publisher Michie Co., trade magazine company Intertec, Marquis Who's Who, and G. K. Hall & Co.).
+In 1981, Macmillan Inc. acquired the children's publisher Bradbury Press.
+In 1982, Macmillan Inc. sold its British division, Cassell, to CBS.
+In 1984, Macmillan Inc. acquired the Scribner Book Companies and the textbook publishers Sieber & McIntyre, Dellen Publishing, and Pennwell Books.
+The following year, Macmillan Inc. acquired the publishing operations of ITT (Sams, Bobbs-Merrill, legal publisher Michie Co., trade magazine company Intertec, Marquis Who's Who, and G. K. Hall & Co.).
 Bobbs-Merrill was subsequently closed, with its remaining books moved to Macmillan.
-In 1986, Macmillan sold the music publisher G. Schirmer, Inc. to Music Sales Group.
-In 1987, Macmillan acquired the educational publisher Laidlaw from Doubleday.
-In 1988, Macmillan acquired the educational publisher Jossey-Bass.
+In 1986, Macmillan Inc. sold the music publisher G. Schirmer, Inc. to Music Sales Group.
+In 1987, Macmillan Inc. acquired the educational publisher Laidlaw from Doubleday.
+In 1988, Macmillan Inc. acquired the educational publisher Jossey-Bass.

 The company was acquired by the controversial British tycoon Robert Maxwell's Maxwell Communication Corporation in 1989.
-Later in 1989, Macmillan acquired Prentice Hall Information from Simon & Schuster and sold Intertec, Macmillan Book Clubs, and Gryphon Editions to K-III Communications.
+Later in 1989, Macmillan acquired Prentice Hall Information from Simon & Schuster and sold Intertec, Macmillan Book Clubs, and Gryphon Editions to K-III Communications (now Rent Group).
 Maxwell Macmillan Professional and Business Reference Publishing (the former Prentice Hall division) was sold to Thomson Professional Publishing.
 Macmillan's directories (led by Marquis Who's Who and National Register Publishing) were sold to Reed Publishing.
 Michie was sold to Mead.
 Macmillan also sold the department store Gump's, the trade school Katharine Gibbs, and part of its stake in language school Berlitz.